Tyler-Schwenk/ast-training/README.md

 <p align="center"><img src="https://github.com/YuanGongND/ast/blob/master/ast.png?raw=true" alt="Illustration of AST." width="300"/></p>

+**As of 2/14/2024 this model has been integrated into a standalone application, as outlined [here](https://www.github.com/tyler-schwenk/ribbitradar)**

 This repository contains Tyler Schwenk's fork of the official implementation (in PyTorch) of the **Audio Spectrogram Transformer (AST)** proposed in the Interspeech 2021 paper [AST: Audio Spectrogram Transformer](https://arxiv.org/abs/2104.01778) (Yuan Gong, Yu-An Chung, James Glass).

 AST is the first **convolution-free, purely** attention-based model for audio classification which supports variable length input and can be applied to various tasks.